GarnierLenny/beyond_boxes/README.md

 Every line of your map must end with a breakline, don't forget it !

-Once your custom is complete, execute "./play_script {path_to_map}" to be able to play with your custom map.
+Once your custom map is complete, execute "./play_script {path_to_map}" in order to be able to play with your custom map.
 Exexute example: "./play_script example_map"

 This project isn't finished yet, i'll keep you up to date.